Upward Bound

 Summer Academy:

 UB students immerse themselves in a six-week non-residential summer program held on the South Seattle College campus.
-Students participate in an integrated curriculum on core academic subjects including math, science, foreign language, writing, SAT test prep, arts and college preparation coursework.
+Students participate in an integrated curriculum on core academic subjects that may include math, science, foreign language, writing, SAT test prep, arts and college preparation coursework.
+Students that participate in the in-person Summer Academy are eligible to earn high school credit through a partnership with the Highline School District.
+All Summer Academy participants are eligible to earn a cash stipend for their participation.

-Summer Academy students are focused on academic coursework four days a week.
-Generally, on Friday's staff and student leaders facilitate field trips consisting of service learning, cultural, and college related experiences.
+Summer Academy students are focused on academic coursework during the week.
+There are options for students to participate in Summer Academy in person or online.
+On most Fridays, staff and student leaders facilitate field trips consisting of service learning, cultural, and college related experiences.

 Academic Year: